justinmccoy/lab-watson-automatic-model-builder/README.md

 ![](doc/source/images/architecture.png)

 ## Flow
-1. The developer creates an IBM Watson Studio Service.
+1. The developer creates a Watson Studio Service
-2. Watson Machine Learning Service depends on an Apache Spark service.
+2. Use the Automatic Model Builder to build, train, and evaluate a model; part of the Watson Machine Learning Service
-3. Watson Studio uses Cloud Object storage to manage your data.
+3. Watson Studio uses Cloud Object storage to manage your data and project files
-4. This lab is built the Watson Automatic Model Builder, this is where the user will import data, train, and evaluate their model.
+4. Watson Machine Learning Service depends on an Apache Spark service for model training
-5. Import data on heart failure.
+5. Import data on heart failure
-6. Trained models are deployed into production using IBM's Watson Machine Learning Service.
+6. Trained models are deployed into production using Watson Machine Learning Service
-7. A Node.js web app is deployed on IBM Cloud calling the predictive model hosted in the Watson Machine Learning Service.
+7. A Node.js web app is deployed on IBM Cloud calling the predictive model hosted in the Watson Machine Learning Service
-8. A user visits the web app, enters their information, and the predictive model returns a response.
+8. A user visits the web app, enters their information, and the predictive model returns a response

 ## Included components
 * [Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

 ## Featured technologies
 * [Artificial Intelligence](https://medium.com/ibm-data-science-experience): Artificial intelligence can be applied to disparate solution spaces to deliver disruptive technologies.